 Other medications may include antidepressants to help ease the sadness or feelings of hopelessness associated with osteoarthritis.

-They help relieve pain and reduce inflammation that can occur in the joints with minimal side effects.
+They help relieve pain and reduce inflammation in the joints with minimal side effects.

-Surgery : Rarely, surgery may be done, but mostly only if symptoms persist or if a person is unable to use the finger.
+Surgery: Rarely, surgery may be done, but mainly only if symptoms persist or if a person cannot use the finger.

-When the change in lifestyle and the use of medications is not enough, the only solution is surgery.
+When lifestyle changes and medications are not enough, the only solution is surgery.
 Surgery may involve:

 - Removal of excess bone.